 - plan and conduct procedures in accordance with approved SOPs and good safety practices.

-- notify the PI and the Environmental Health & Safety Office of all accidents, failure of control devices and procedures, and possible exposure to ionizing radiation.
+- notify the PI and the Environmental Health & Safety Office of all accidents, of failure of control devices and procedures, and possible exposure to ionizing radiation.